Sharp Schauder Estimates for some Degenerate Kolmogorov Equations

 Let us emphasize that the perturbative approach developed here provides, even in the non-degenerate case, a new alternative to establish Schauder estimates.
 It can be seen as a constructive one in the sense that, from a sequence of smooth solutions, that uniformly satisfy the expected control, we will extract through convergence in law arguments a limit solution which also satisfies the bound.
 Uniqueness of the solution in the considered class then again follows from uniqueness in law of the underlying limit process.\\

 The drawback of our approach is that, for the parabolic problem \eqref{KOLMO}, we first have to establish our estimates in small time.
 This is intuitively clear since the perturbative methods (expansions along an \textit{ad hoc proxy}) are precisely designed for small times.
 To obtain the result for an arbitrary given time, we then have to iterate the estimate, which is precisely natural since Schauder estimates provide a kind of stability in the considered function space.
 We are therefore \textit{far} from the \textit{optimal} constants for the Schauder estimates established in the non-degenerate setting for time dependent coefficients by Krylov and Priola \cite{kryl:prio:17}.
-However, to the best of our knowledge, our approach is the only one allowing to derive Schauder estimates for a parabolic degenerate Kolmogorov equation with fully non-linear drift in H\"older space.
+However, to the best of our knowledge, only two approaches allow to derive Schauder estimates for parabolic degenerate Kolmogorov equations with fully non-linear drift in H\"older space: ours and the one of Hao \textit{al.} \cite{hao:wu:zhan:19} developed in the kinetic non-local case and based on Littlewood-Paley decompositions.
 Also, we think the strategy developed in the current work should apply for the elliptic degenerate Kolmogorov equation with \textit{good} potential term, i.e. the \textit{negative sign} of the potential would allow to integrate on an infinite time horizon (getting therefore rid of the small time constraint) or for unbounded sources $f$ that would need in that cases to be somehow controlled by an associated potential as in \cite{kryl:prio:10}. \\

 To conclude with this outline, we come back to the stochastic counterpart of \eqref{KOLMO}: system \eqref{SYST}. \textcolor{black}{In connection with the \textit{strong} regularizing properties of Brownian motion, the perturbative approach we develop here allows as well to address the problem of strong well posedness for the SDE \eqref{SYST} in a H\"older framework for the coefficients.
 This was done by Chaudru de Raynal in \cite{chau:16} for $n=2 $ (let us mention as well in this \textit{kinetic case} the works of Fedrizzi \textit{et al.} \cite{fedr:flan:prio:vove:17} and Zhang \cite{zhan:16} who derived strong uniqueness for $L^p$ drifts on the non-degenerate component and a linear degenerate dynamics in \eqref{SYST}).
 Namely, in the companion paper \cite{chau:hono:meno:18:STRONG}}, we establish through \textcolor{black}{a} similar approach strong uniqueness for the full chain for some suitable related H\"older thresholds for the drift.
 Indeed, from a PDE viewpoint, strong uniqueness for the associated SDE is heavily related to pointwise controls of the gradient of the solution of the PDE in all the directions (including the degenerate ones).
 These controls hence require some additional regularity and are then obtained under some slightly stronger H\"older regularity assumptions on the coefficients (which for strong uniqueness issues then in turn become the source term in the PDE with the Zvonkin approach).
 Some related issues were also considered under additional smoothness conditions by Lorenzi \cite{lore:05} in the case of a linear drift. \\